donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

   - Glutamatergic medication in the treatment of Obsessive Compulsive Disorder (OCD) and Autism Spectrum Disorder (ASD)

 More general aspects about the ethics procedures are explained in the [ethics guide](../guides/ethics.md).

+### ... additional for the DCC and DCN

+Studies approved by the Ethics Committee Faculty of Social Sciences (ECSS) do not have a ABR number.

 ### ... additional for the DCCN